wilgardner/pbr-painter-doc/docs/addon_UI.md

 - __Merge visible__: Merge all visible layers (more on this later).
 - __Save images__: Saves all modified masks to the .blend file.
 This is important to avoid any loss of work due to unexpected crashes etc.

+In addition to these tools, there are also 5 sub-panels which constitute the remainder of the addon: __Texture Maps__, __Texture Mapping__, __Layer Settings__,
-The following sections in this documentation outline the different panels in PBR Painter and their various functionalities/purposes.
-Therefore, these sections will be most useful as a reference while you are using the addon.
+__Other Principled BSDF Inputs__ and __Deleted Layers__.
+The following sections in this documentation describe what is in these sub-panels in PBR Painter and their various functionalities/purposes. __The following sections will be most useful as a reference while you are using the addon.__